HomeMy WebLinkAbout2023-01-17 Planning Board Minutes (Final)The Town of Danby

 Zone: Rural 2

-SEQR: Unlisted
+SEAR: Unlisted

-Proposal: The applicant would like to divide a four-acre lot into four one-acre lots.
+Proposal: The applicant would like to divide a four -acre lot into four one -acre lots.

 The minimum lot size requirement for the zone is ten acres.
 The BZA has